Following are some search engines which are more privacy-centric than those offered by the privacy-hating mega-corporations like Google and Bing.

 A: Right now we are just using a very small index while rebuilding big parts of the system.
 The current index is around 100 million urls.
 Pretty soon we plan to have 10 billion urls indexed.

 Q: what search operators will you/do you support (site:, title:, date: etc.)?

 A: None right now.
 The first one we will implement is site: since it is quite simple.

 Q: because the code is available, will anyone be able to run Alexandria on their own server and how will that work? will each instance be independent, or might the indexes be shared across all servers?

 A: Our index is not open source at the moment.
 So anyone who want's to create their own search engine will have to create their own index by crawling the web themselves or downloading data from common crawl or similar.

-Like Searx, Presearch is (currently) yet another meta search engine which is ultimately powered by Big Tech in that it relies on multiple corporate giants for its search results.
+Presearch is (currently) yet another meta search engine which is ultimately powered by Big Tech in that it relies on multiple corporate giants for its search results.

-Unlike Searx, it is currently centralized, though decentralization is a stated goal.
+Presearch appears to be largely centralized at the moment, though decentralization is a stated goal.
 In the future Presearch is to be powered largely or entirely by the community in that anyone can run a node and help build an index with content curated by users.

 Presearch uses code from several 3rd parties including bootstrapcdn.com, coinmarketcap.com, cloudfront.net and hcaptcha.com.
 Such dependencies are often unnecessary, resulting in bloated and potentially insecure platforms which may not be privacy friendly.